Septic Tank Services: Frequently Asked Questions (FAQs)

 How much is a new system?

-It varies widely depending upon what is needed for your household and water usage, but can run anywhere between $10,000 to $30,000.
+The cost of a new septic system varies widely depending on your household needs and water usage.
+Generally, a new system can run anywhere between $10,000 to $30,000.

 Can I replace just one component of my septic system?

 Yes.
-Just because one component of the system is failing does not mean that the whole system needs to be replaced.
-Oftentimes, Skips can replace a single component of a system in just one day.
-A septic inspector will be able to determine which components in the system are malfunctioning.
+Just because one component of the system is failing doesn’t mean that the whole system must be replaced.
+Oftentimes, we can replace a single component of a system in just one day!
+Our septic inspector can determine which components are malfunctioning in your system.

 How long does a septic installation take?

-On average, Skips completes a full system installation in 2-3 days.
+On average, we complete full-system installations within 2-3 days.
 However, this varies based on the complexity and size of the job.

-Can I stay at home during a septic system installation?
+Can I stay home during a septic system replacement?

-Yes, you can stay in the comfort of your own home during a septic installation.
-Skips Wastewater Services coordinates each job appropriately to limit the time frame that you should cease water use.
+Yes, you can remain in the comfort of your own home during a septic installation.
+We’ll coordinate each job appropriately to limit the time frame in which you should cease your water use.

 General F.A.Q.s